 I think it starts with one simple question: What’s the gift?

-The game of “What’s the gift?” opens up a world of positive possibility!
-It’s so much more fun and exciting, than the self-pity party.
+The game of “What’s the gift?” opens up a world of positive possibilities!
+It’s so much more fun and exciting than the self-pity party.
 So let’s play!

 Second, having a quick brush with my mortality made me think about what’s really important in life.
 Along with a greater passion to spread my message of using celebration to create happier workplaces and lives is a new sense of urgency to expand Together We Can Change the World’s mission of empowering girls and women in SE Asia to live more fulfilled lives.
 Through anti-trafficking, social business, fresh water, and education we can make a difference together.